Software Testing Resume Template for 2 to 6 Years Experience

 Learn about our editorial policies.

-A commonly asked question, mostly by newcomers into IT, is- “Do you have a sample Software Testing resume that I can use?”
+A commonly asked question, mostly by newcomers into IT, is “Do you have a sample Software Testing resume that I can use?”

 Sure, we all learn by seeing.
 To begin with, we need to establish a point of reference, so there is no harm in checking out someone else’s resume.
 However, relying completely on it and trying to tailor it to suit our needs is not always the best way to create our own resume.

-Perfect Software Testing Resume Guide
+Software Testing Resume Sample

 Read How to Write a Killer Software Testing QA Resume as the first part of the QA Resume guide.

-How would it be if I took a picture of a perfect looking person and photoshopped my face to it – it just would not be right, would it?
+How would it be if I took a picture of a perfect looking person and photoshopped my face onto it – it just would not be right, would it?
 The same rationale applies here.

-Each of us come from different educational backgrounds, different professional exposure and are at different proficiency levels – our resume has to be a snapshot of everything that is uniquely us.
+Each of us comes from different educational backgrounds, different professional exposure and are at different proficiency levels – our resume has to be a snapshot of everything that is uniquely us.
 The piece of paper (or electronic document) is a representation of ourselves when we could not be there in person.

 How To Start Writing a Software Testing Resume?